TylerIlunga/Seed-API/README.md

-Simple API where the only endpoint is one that allows you to seed your database with an arbitrary amount of entries.
+Decided to make an simple API while procrastinating that allows you to seed your local postgresql database with an arbitrary amount of entries for testing.
-Provide the command line with two required arguments.
-1) Database Name (initially set to your local device)
-2) Number of Entries you would like to create(populates values of test names, test emails, and a fake view count)

-Tech involved:
+There's only one endpoint "/api/seed"

+Environment Variables:
-1) Node.js
+1) DBNAME
-2) PostgreSQL
+2) ENTRIES

-3) Redis(Cache first 1000 entries?)
+Example: DBNAME=seedy ENTRIES=100 npm run dev
+Range: (0-100] rows